PjgZSK/learn/graphics/opengl/transformations.md

-# Transformations
+# 1. Transformations
-## 1.1
+## 1.1 How to move object
 - We can make objects move by changing their vertices and re-configuring their buffers
 each frame, but this is cumbersome and cost a lot.
-    - line one
-    - line two
-- There are much better ways to transform an object and that's by using (multiple) matrix
+- There are much better ways to transform an object and that's using (multiple) matrix
 objects.
-## Vectors
+## 1.2 Vectors
+### 1.2.1 Vector definition
-1. A vector has a direction and a magnitude.
+- A vector has a direction and a magnitude.
-2. Vector mathematician description:
+- Vector mathematician description:
 $$\vec a =
 \begin{pmatrix}
 x \\
 y \\
 z
 \end{pmatrix}$$
-And their origin position is usually zero.
+- Vector can have any dimensions.
+### 1.2.2 Vector operations
+#### 1.2.2.1 Scalar vector
+- We can use